Louisville, Kentucky (1987)

-I apologize for such a long post, but lastly I must mention my mother.
+Lastly, I must mention my mother.
 She is my heart.
 Because of her, I'm the person I am today.
 She was the first person I told and she will always love me no matter what choices I make in my life.
 She doesn't see sin nor distaste in my community.
 She sees only love, integrity, and respect.

 To all those who feel like they have no voice - you do!
 There are so many people around that will love you for you.
 If you are bullied in school, contact the highest person you can.
 If nothing is done, go to someone higher than them.
 If you have to go all the way to the top, then do so.
 Make a difference in your community